robenkleene/audio-references/logic-pro/logic-pro.md

 - `e`: Toggle editor
 - `⌘k`: Toggle musical typing
 - `⌘⌫`: Delete track
-- `⌘G`: Toggle snap, you can also hold `⌃` while dragging to temporarily turn off snapping
+- `⌘G`: Toggle snap, you can also hold `⌃` while dragging to temporarily turn off snapping (note that the playhead still snaps even with this toggled off, the only way to work around that is to hold `^` while dragging)

 ## Tips